Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 When a player clicks "Play Challenge", followed by "Collect Rewards" it initiates a call to the Cloud Code script "Grant Event Reward".
 This script calls Remote Config to determine which rewards should be distributed (this has the potential to differ from what the player expects, if they're altering their device clock or if they clicked claim right at the very end of an event), and then calls Economy to add those rewards to their currency balances.
+The challenge can only be played once per active season, so once the Cloud Code script distributes the rewards, it saves the current season name and timestamp to Cloud Save.
+This info is used by the client to determine whether the current season's challenge has already been played, and if it has, to disable the "Play Challenge" button.

 Additionally, Analytics custom events are sent each time the scene loads (`SceneOpened`), whenever a button is pressed (`ActionButtonPressed`), and when the back button in the scene is pressed, returning the player to the "Start Here" scene (`SceneSessionLength`).